Introduction to Transformative Justice

 Accountability: While participating or shortly thereafter, I agree to do my best to practice courage and own my mistakes and my part in conflict in the spirit of resolution.

-I acknowledge breaching this code of conduct may result in a decision by the volunteer organizers of this event to request I stop attending their events or take actions to prevent my attendance.
+I acknowledge breaching this code of conduct may result in a decision by the volunteer organizers of this event to request I stop attending their events.

 The next consideration is to ask whether or not the reporter wants to submit a written report.
 They may tell you this.
 They may have questions.
 Action doesn’t need to be taken if a report is submitted and I think it’s best to allow anonymous reports.
 When assisting the reporter in crafting a submission, empower them as much as possible to write it themselves or use their own words.